SAP/openui5-docs/docs/Keyboard_Usage_of_ARIA_Role_Mapped_Controls_e6cd547.md

     -   In case there are no visible headers, but information is organized in a table-like layout with individual columns/cells, a respective row/column identifier has to be provided.

-    -   For tables with a specific number of rows, speech output should always be "*Current row of N total rows*".
-No matter how many rows are visible, if the total number is not known, speech output should always be "*Current row*".
+    -   For tables with a specific number of rows, speech output should always be “*Current row of N total rows*”.
+No matter how many rows are visible, if the total number is not known, speech output should always be “*Current row*”.